Kaliningrad: Cuisine

-Königsberger Klopse are a Prussian specialty of meatballs in a white sauce with capers that can be found in many restaurants in Kaliningrad.
+Königsberger Klopse are a Prussian speciality of meatballs in a white sauce with capers that can be found in many restaurants in Kaliningrad.

 Kaliningrad has its own vodka and beer brands, Stari Königsberg and Ostmark respectively.
-Since the early 1990s many new restaurants have opened in the city.
+Since the early 1990s, many new restaurants have opened in the city.
 These restaurants offer culinary specialities of former East Prussia, like Königsberger Klopse and Königsberg marzipan, and also fish and salad dishes, pizza and sushi.
-Königsberger Fleck, a bovine tripe soup and yet another culinary specialty from former Königsberg, no longer belongs to the culinary culture of Kaliningrad.
+Königsberger Fleck, a bovine tripe soup and yet another culinary speciality from former Königsberg, no longer belongs to the culinary culture of Kaliningrad.

 The people of Kaliningrad generally imported their respective culinary traditions to the region when they settled in the area after 1945.
 Okroshka may be served as in the rest of Russia.
 Many Italian and Asian restaurants (or fusions of both traditions) are in operation all over the city.
 Pizza and sushi are among the most popular dishes today.
 Fast food is widely available from various chains, including those of foreign origin.
 Shawarma is also gaining considerable prominence.